palto42/caltimer/README.md

   * sudo apt-get install python3-pip

 ## RC transmitter
-There are several web pages decribing how to use a cheap RC433 transmitter on Raspberry Pi.
+There are several web pages decribing how to use a cheap RF433 transmitter on Raspberry Pi.
 I'm using the library https://github.com/ninjablocks/433Utils since this was the only one which worked with my ZAP switches.
-Unfortunately this library onyl provides a binary an not python code, but the main thing is that it works well ;-)
+Unfortunately this library onyl provides a binary an not python code, but the main thing is that it works well ;-) The RF433 transmitter is conencted to GPIO 17 (WiringPi 0) and the receiver on GPIO 27 (WiringPi 2).

+The receiver is only used to sniff the switch code if it is not known.
+It's not required for this scheduler script.